Sustainability at the Delen Group

 Sustainable investing for your entire portfolio, for every single client

 Our core task is to protect your assets and to grow them in a balanced way.
-Through a cautious and vigilant investment philosophy, we - the bank and its fund manager Cadelam - do everything in our power to accomplish this mission.
+Through a cautious and vigilant investment philosophy, we - the Group and its fund manager Cadelam - do everything in our power to accomplish this mission.

 On top of that, we bring sustainability into that investment process: our Responsible Asset Management.
 This is done in three steps:

 - We exclude non-sustainable companies